Updated June 23, 2021

 Employees who will work remotely are responsible for:

-- Working with unit staff to ensure compliance with applicable laws, policies and procedures.
+- Working with unit staff to ensure compliance with the remote work agreement, applicable laws, policies and procedures.

-- Making any necessary adjustments for their personal income taxes and benefits.
+- Making any necessary adjustments for their personal information, income taxes and benefits.

 Call the SSC Contact Center at (734) 615-2000 or send an email to firstname.lastname@example.org with specific questions.